Occupational Health and Safety Code

 Subject to subsection (2), an employer and a blaster must ensure that

-(b) transmitters and other power devices that may interfere with blasting activities are turned off.
+(b) a radiofrequency transmitter and other devices that may interfere with blasting activities are turned off.

 503(2)

-An employer and a blaster must ensure that detonator leg wires are shunted directly or through a blasting machine if a radiofrequency transmitter is used within the applicable minimum separation distance listed in Schedule 10, Table 1 and Table 2.
+An employer and a blaster must ensure that detonator leg wires are shunted directly or through a blasting machine if a radiofrequency transmitter is used within the applicable minimum separation distance listed in Institute of Makers of Explosives IME SLP 20 2011, Safety Guide for the Prevention of Radio Frequency Radiation Hazards in the Use of Commercial Electric Detonators (Blasting Caps) or the distance listed in the manufacturer’s specifications for the electric detonator, whichever is greater.

 503(3)

-An employer and a blaster must ensure that no electric detonators are placed in or removed from the containment area of a vehicle if a radiofrequency transmitter in the vehicle is actively transmitting.
+An employer and a blaster must ensure that, before an electric detonator is placed in or removed from the compartment of a vehicle, radiofrequency transmitters in or near the vehicle are turned off.

 504

-An employer and a blaster must ensure that all safety fuse assemblies are long enough to
+An employer and a blaster must ensure that a safety fuse assembly is at least 1 metre long and is long enough to

 (a) protrude from the collar of the blast hole, and

-(b) allow the blaster to reach a safe location after the blaster ignites the safety fuse.
+(b) allow the blaster to reach a safe location after the blaster ignites the safety fuse assembly.

 Blasting machine